When Death Occurs

 - Scheduling transportation arrangements

-A funeral director will guide you through all these steps, using your wants, needs and desires as a foundation to create a memorable funeral for your loved one.
+A funeral director will guide you through all of these steps, using your wants, needs and desires as a foundation to create a memorable funeral for your loved one.
 From here the funeral services can be personalized.
-Did your loved one have a favourite sports team?
-What was their favourite type of music?
+Did your loved one have a favorite sports team?
+What was their favorite type of music?
 What activity was your loved one known best for?
-Recalling fond memories assists with the grieving process and will help honour the life of your loved one.
+Sharing these memories with the grieving process will allow you to pay tribute to the life of your loved one.